By cobaltmoe | June 22nd, 2021 |

 - Radial Head Fracture – caused by a break in the radius bone in the forearm just beneath the elbow joint.
 It can happen when a driver or passenger reacts to the incident by outstretching their hand.

-- Elbow Ligament Sprain – otherwise known as the MCL, the medial collateral ligament can be damaged as a result of a high force impact like that of a car accident.
+- Elbow Ligament Sprain – otherwise known as the MCL, the medial collateral ligament can be damaged as a result of a high force impact.

 - Tennis Elbow – people whose jobs feature the same repetitive types of motions can lead to “tennis elbow,” which are actually tiny tears in the tendons.
 This condition isn’t exclusive to tennis professionals but others like plumbers, painters, carpenters and butchers.

 - Elbow Avulsion Fracture – occurs when the tendon comes away from the bone and takes part of the bone with it.
 These injuries can be incredibly challenging to recover from.

 - Broken Elbow – a break in one of the bones below the elbow joint.
 Three different bones could be broken in this case: the Humerus (upper arm bone), Ulna, and Radius (two forearm bones).